Docy Child

-To further prevent unauthorized access to critical systems, system administrators must consider the enabling of the following features:
+Automatic account lockout control talks about how to further prevent unauthorized access to critical systems.
+System administrators must consider enabling the following features:

-• Automatic Account Lockout sets a limit of sign-in attempts which can help prevent unauthorized access
+• Automatic Account Lockout sets a limit on sign-in attempts, which can help prevent unauthorized access.

 Available tools in the marketplace